SpinachR/research_ideas/README.md

 28. Combating Noisy Labels by Agreement: A Joint Training Method with Co-Regularization.

     'Decoupling' and 'Co-teaching+' claim that the 'disagreement' strategy is crucial for alleviating the problem of learning with noisy labels.

-    a. we first use two networks to make predictions on the same mini-batch data and calculate a joint loss with Co-Regularization
+    Differences between 'co-teaching' and 'co-training': co-training uses two different views; co-training did not use the memorization property of DNN (the small loss for one network may be large for the other network).

+    a.
+Decoupling: select not consistent samples to update networks.
+Update by disagreement: S={(x,y): h1(x) != h2(x)}, update h1 with S and update h2 with S. Similar to hard-mining?
+Only hard mining is not enough.
-    b. select small-loss examples to update the parameters of both two networks simultaneously.
+    b.
+Coteaching: use one network to select 'small-loss' samples to update the other network, and vice versa.
+    c.
+Coteaching+: 'Coteaching+Decoupling' since coteaching will make two prediction closer with the epochs increasing.